pyroteus/pyroteus/docs/source/maths/4-goal-oriented-mesh-adaptation.rst

 documentation (and references therein) for details.

-The metric-based framework has been the main backend used for goal-oriented mesh adaptation during the development of Pyroteus.
+The metric-based framework has been the main backend used for goal-oriented mesh adaptation during the development of Goalie.
 However, this does not mean other approaches would not work.
 Mesh movement (or :math:`r`-adaptation) has been implemented in Firedrake on a number of occasions (such as :cite:`MCB:18,CWK+:22`)